Traditional Educational Pathways Have Already Been Disrupted

 Highlights from the Report

-As stated in On-Ramps and Off-Ramps‘ executive summary, “The college degree remains the best ticket to a rewarding career and the middle class.
-But the traditional degree pathway is failing to meet the nation’s postsecondary education and training needs.
-As a result, a growing number of colleges are partnering with employers—or brokers who make those connections—and noncollege education providers to offer alternative credentials.”
+As stated in On-Ramps and Off-Ramps‘ executive summary, while a college degree may still be the most common pathway to a career, it is certainly no longer the only option.
 This happens when universities contract with coding academies such as Trilogy and General Assembly to offer coding certificates to their students either for credit, or as an add-on to a degree.
 Another example is the growing number of collaborations between MOOC providers, such as Coursera, and universities to offer not only courses but degrees at the undergraduate and graduate levels.
 But partnerships with between non-profit universities and for-profit coding academies is just one example among many in the current educational landscape.

-To drill down on what is really happening at the moment, Inside Higher Education and Entangled Group carried out interviews with more than 75 experts to explore a central question: Can colleges and nonaccredited education providers team up with employers to create viable forms of alternative credentials that will help more Americans get a first job or promotion or make a career change?
+To drill down on what is really happening at the moment, Inside Higher Education and Entangled Group carried out interviews with more than 75 experts to explore a central question: Can colleges and nonaccredited training schools, such as coding bootcamps, team up with employers to generate alternative credentials that actually make a difference on people’s lives?

 University Leaders Continue to Express Mixed Reactions on Training Programs